 Gen-Z has no counter culture - and how we can fix that

+Gen-Z has a problem!
+What is it?
+Oh idk, maybe that we do not have an identifiable counter-culture.
+Our grandparents smelled like patchouli while they picketed for peace, not war.
+Our parents smelled like eggs after spiking their hair and making great music in a musty garage.
+And finally, our siblings smelled like beard oil and hemp as they 'revitalized' urban areas.
 Each of these movements stood as a counter to problems affecting young-adults in their respective time-periods.
-The hippies preached love and peace to protest the seemingly meaningless and deadly Vietnam war.
+The hippies preached peace to protest the seemingly meaningless and deadly Vietnam war.
 The punks vehemently denied the greed and superficiality rampant through the 80's.
-And, hipsters wanted to escape suburbia, fleeing to urban areas where they enriched themselves with avocado toast and alternative music.
+And, hipsters wanted to escape the mundanity of suburbia, fleeing to urban areas where they enriched themselves with avocado toast and alternative music.

 The first step to creating a counter-culture is to define the problem affecting our generation: which I would argue is social media itself.
 I am not on social media anymore, but I hear about the trending topics such as the idea around "third-spaces".
 Third spaces are a place away from home or work, where people can commune.
 The internet and I agree that gen-z is lacking in these "third spaces" and suffering from loneliness.
 We have made our third-space the black-mirror in our pockets, with a perfectly tailored algorithm that we cannot escape.